Think about insurance before you visit the showroom

 In order to buy a car with inexpensive auto insurance, you need to pay attention to several factors.
 Following are the top four tips on how to buy an insurance friendly vehicle.

 Kind of vehicle - The first thing to do is to know which types of vehicles are considered insurance-friendly.
 Auto insurance premiums for high performance vehicles are usually very expensive.
 If you want a discount on auto insurance, you should avoid buying the following types of vehicles:

 - Expensive luxury cars

 - Extremely small vehicles

 - Large SUVs

 On the other hand, some examples of vehicles with low rates of auto insurance premiums include minivans, station wagons, and family sedans.

 Theft rates - The theft rate of a vehicle should also be taken into consideration when looking for a vehicle with inexpensive auto insurance.
 Insurance companies usually charge low auto insurance rates for vehicles with lower theft rates.
 To check out the theft rating of a car, you can visit the official website of the National Insurance Crime Bureau (NICB).
-If the car you are planning to buy does not rank on your state's Top 10 Most Stolen Vehicles list, it is perhaps an insurance friendly car.

 Repair cost - Some vehicles require comparatively low repair costs after an accident.
 Such vehicles fall in the category of insurance friendly cars.
 The repair cost of a vehicle depends a lot on the quality of spare parts and accessories used for its manufacturing.
 You need to do a little research on this to find out the right vehicle.